 They will learn about the product lifecycle, environmental sustainability and consumer safety, as well as the processes of commercial production.

 The course is ideal for anyone interested in building on the foundation of skills learned in GCSE Design & Technology.
 Students will use a variety of tools, equipment and materials including plastics, wood and metal and undertake design activities including drawing and sketching, Computer Aided Design (CAD) and model making.

-- Minimum of 5 GCSEs at grade C including English and Maths.
+- Minimum of five GCSEs at grade 4 including a minimum of a grade 4 in English and grade 4 in Maths.

 - Please click here to see grades conversions in line with the new grading system.

 What will I study?